-As of December 31, 2017, the District's capital assets amounted to \$115.5 million, net of accumulated depreciation.
-Before depreciation, there was a decrease during the year of \$13 million.
-The decrease results primarily from contributions of construction projects not owned by the District being greater than new construction in process and land improvements related to the District's projects.
+As of December 31, 2019, the District's capital assets amounted to \$106.9 million, net of accumulated depreciation.
+Before depreciation, there was an increase during the year of \$15.2 million.
+The increase results primarily from increases in work in progress for active construction projects.